vikiru/restasaurus/README.md

 > [!NOTE]
 > The API is currently configured to only support GET requests and responses from the API are only in `json` format.
+> The current rate limit is set to `20 requests per hour`.

 A comprehensive overview detailing all available endpoints can be located within the documentation under the [Endpoint Overview](https://vikiru.github.io/restasaurus/overview/) section.
 Each endpoint has a dedicated page detailing its url along with a general description, parameters (if any) and finally, a demonstration of the endpoint via Postman is also provided for clarity.